The 2025 edition! Highlights and types of decorations of the Sendai Tanabata Festival, the largest Tanabata Festival in Japan in Miyagi Prefecture.

 • Sightseeing

-Official Poster for the 2024 Sendai Tanabata Festival
+Official poster for the 2025 Sendai Tanabata Festival

 Delicate Japanese paper decorations fluttering in the wind

-Decorations decorate the streets of Sendai during the festival, but the details are kept a secret until the day of the festival!
-The decorations are handmade and prepared months in advance by the individual stores, and the decorations are put up around 8:00 a.m. on August 6, the first day of the festival.
+Decorations adorn the streets of Sendai during the Sendai Tanabata Festival, but the details are kept a secret until the day of the festival!
+The decorations are handmade and prepared months in advance by individual stores, and the decorations are put up from around 8:00 a.m. on August 6, the first day of the festival.
 The price of one decoration is said to range from several hundred thousand to several million yen.
 The custom of Sendai Tanabata is to decorate a set of five "blow torches," which are long and thin decorations attached to the bottom of a kusudama ball.

 In addition to the decorations, each shopping district will also judge the decorations.
 The judging will be held on the afternoon of the 6th, and gold, silver, and bronze prizes will be awarded to the decorations.
 Plates for the gold, silver, and bronze awards will be attached to the base of the decorations, so please pay attention to the base of the decorations as well.